mruettgers/SMLReader/README.md

 ### Reading head

 The reading head consists of a phototransistor (BPW 40) and a 1 kΩ pull-up resistor connected to one of the GPIO pins of the microcontroller.
-Other phototransistors and the use of an internal pull-up resistor will probably work, too, but I have not test it so far.
+Other phototransistors or the use of an internal pull-up resistor will probably work, too, but that has not been tested so far.

 The housing of my reading head has been 3D-printed using the [STL files](http://www.stefan-weigert.de/php_loader/sml.php) from [Stefan Weigert](http://www.stefan-weigert.de).